 Both your experience level and where you work can impact how much you can make as a Nursing Director.

 Director of Nursing Salaries by Levels of Experience

 Directors of Nursing can earn a higher annual salary with increased years of experience.
 Payscale found that:

-As of 2020, the highest paying cities for Directors of Nursing that have reported salaries, according to payscale.com, are:
+As of 2023, the highest paying states for Directors of Nursing that have reported salaries, according to ZipRecruiter.com, are: